Bedroom Headboard or Bed Head

 Factoring in Size & Budget

 To pick the right headboard size, consider what will look best with your existing room and furniture.
-Typically, headboards are the same width as the bed or wider to create visual balance in the room.
+Typically, they are the same width as the bed or wider to create visual balance in the room.
 Headboards that are too small make beds and other furniture appear oversized.
 Those who are tight on space may also want to consider a slim, wall-mounted piece, while those with large rooms to fill can go as big and plush as they want.
 Remember to take into account that smaller pieces tend to have smaller price tags and may be better options for budget-conscious buyers.
+Find the right size headboard that works for you:

 Certain headboard heights may also work better for you and your space.
 The long, vertical lines of tall pieces can draw the eye upwards, making the most of rooms with high ceilings.
-On the other hand, keeping headboards relatively short makes low-ceilinged rooms look more spacious.
+On the other hand, keeping them relatively short makes low-ceilinged rooms look more spacious, like panel and slat headboards.
 Additionally, tall pieces tend to limit the need for other wall decor.
-For those who enjoy hanging up photos or art, consider using the extra space above a low headboard to decorate.

 Choosing a Style

 For old-world charm, try tufted leather headboards.
 Oversized wooden pieces with stark, clean lines add a modern touch, while curvy, wrought iron headboards are romantic and whimsical.
 Additional decorative details, like buttons, quilting, or nail heads, can also lend character to your space.
-Headboards should complement the pieces in your room, but can also introduce texture and depth to existing designs.
+They should complement the pieces in your room, but can also introduce texture and depth to existing designs like floral.
 For example, if you have mostly soft, upholstered pieces in your bedroom, consider a wooden headboard for some needed contrast.

 Deciding on Materials